antononcube/Raku-LLM-Graph/README-work.md

 ### Special graph plotting

-- Of course it is nice to have the graph visualized.
+- Of course, it is nice to have the LLM-graphs visualized.
 - Instead of the generic graph visualization provided by the package "Graph" (method `dot`) a more informative graph plot is produced in which the different types of notes have different shapes.
   - The graph vertex shapes help distinguishing LLM-nodes from just-Raku-nodes.
   - Also, test function dependencies are designated with dashed arrows.
+  - The shapes in the graph plot can be tuned by the user.
+  - See the Jupyter notebook ["Graph-plots-interpretation-guide.ipynb"](./docs/Graph-plots-interpretation-guide.ipynb).

 -----